Tips For A Stress-Free Holiday Season

 I used to stress a lot about the holidays.
 So much that I would work myself up and not enjoy the entire month of December.
 Stress is a killer!
 Well, that's the sign that is up at my cardiologist's office, and I'm starting to believe it.

 Well, this year, I'm feeling pretty good about the holidays, and that's thanks to the tips from friends and family that have actually gotten through to me.
 Having a self-care plan for managing the holidays is crucial.

 Stress is no fun, so I'm going to share some of those helpful tips that have made my holidays go from nightmares to excitement.

 This post contains affiliate links that I make a small commission on with no added fee to your purchase.

-How can I reduce holiday stress, be present in the moment, and truly enjoy everything about the season?
+How can I reduce holiday stress, be present, and truly enjoy everything about the season?

 Remember that you don't have to take on everything.

 Pick your battles. – You don't have to attend every event you are invited to.
 You don't have to engage in every frustrating conversation at the ones you do go to.
 You get to choose who and what to share your energy with.